enonic/old-xp-doc/doc/operations/troubleshooting-java.rst

 If you have a JDK equal to or above version 1.8.0_92, but the ``javac -version`` points to another version, proceed to set the JAVA_HOME environment variable correctly.
-If you do not have a JDK equal to or above version 1.8.0_92, then you need to upgrade your JDK.

 Setting JAVA_HOME
 -----------------

-If you don't have a JDK equal to or above version 1.8.0_40, you must install a newer version.
+If you don't have a JDK equal to or above version 1.8.0_92, you must install a newer version.

 * Go to the `JDK page <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ and click the "JDK download" button.
 This button will always link to the latest version.